-2025 UTME: Maths Teacher Who Rewrote JAMB Exam after Initially Scoring 317 Shares His New Result
+2025 UTME: Maths Teacher Who Rewrote JAMB Exam After Initially Scoring 317 Shares His New Result

-2025 UTME: Maths Teacher Who Rewrote JAMB Exam after Initially Scoring 317 Shares His New Result
+2025 UTME: Maths Teacher Who Rewrote JAMB Exam After Initially Scoring 317 Shares His New Result

-• A Nigerian mathematics teacher who retook the 2025 Unified Tertiary Matriculation Examination (UTME) has excitedly made his result public
+• A Nigerian teacher who retook the 2025 Unified Tertiary Matriculation Examination (UTME) has excitedly made his result public

 Source: TikTok